mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkCommandPeek.rst

 .. topic:: Class Methods

-    * :php:meth:`BeanstalkCommandPeek::__construct` -- Constructor
+    * :php:meth:`Peek::__construct` -- Constructor
-    * :php:meth:`BeanstalkCommandPeek::getCommand` -- Get the command to send to the beanstalkd server
+    * :php:meth:`Peek::getCommand` -- Get the command to send to the beanstalkd server
-    * :php:meth:`BeanstalkCommandPeek::parseResponse` -- Parse the response for success or failure.
+    * :php:meth:`Peek::parseResponse` -- Parse the response for success or failure.
-    * :php:meth:`BeanstalkCommandPeek::returnsData` -- Does the command return data?
+    * :php:meth:`Peek::returnsData` -- Does the command return data?

 .. php:method:: __construct( $what )